dazigemm/DIY-Life/README.md

 ## Data Model

 The application will store Users and Stories
-* Stories will be a collection of 10 events (maybe more or less?)
+* Stories will be a collection of 10 events (or less?)
+	* sort of like a tree?
 * Each event (excluding the ending) will be linked to two other events
 	* These events will be the two choices users choose from
+* Schemas still need a lot of work

 An Example User: